margo/specification/system-design/margo-overview/software-composition.md

 - an application definition: a Margo-specific way to distribute a composition of one or more components
 - some application resources: icon, license(s), release notes,...
-- some workload artifacts: a well-specified way to distribute software supported by Margo specification (e.g. Helm Chart and container images, Compose Archive,...)
+- some components: a well-specified way to distribute software supported by Margo specification (e.g. Helm Chart and container images, Compose Archive,...)

 They are managed and hosted separately:

 - application registries store application definitions and their associated application resources
-- workload artifact registries store workload artifacts
+- component registries store components

-⁉️ _QUESTION_: what is an application catalog? are there workload artifact catalogs? what's that?
+⁉️ _QUESTION_: what is an application catalog? are there component catalogs? what's that?

 The following diagram shows the mentioned registries and resources (container images are not shown for simplicity):